Need to talk? Call 1800 882 436.

 Key facts

-• The second trimester represents the middle part of your pregnancy, from weeks 13 to 26.
+• The second trimester is the middle part of your pregnancy, from weeks 14 to 27.

-• Regular antenatal visits are an important part of staying healthy and making sure your baby is healthy.
+• Regular antenatal visits will help to keep you and your baby healthy.

-• Eating well and staying active is as important as ever during pregnancy it's good for your physical and emotional health, and good for your baby too.
+• Eating well and staying active is as important as ever during this stage of pregnancy.

 What is the second trimester?

-The second trimester represents the middle part of your pregnancy, from weeks 13 to 26.
-During this trimester your nausea might begin to settle, and you may feel that you have more energy.
+The second trimester is the middle part of your pregnancy, from week 13 to week 26.
+During this trimester any nausea or morning sickness will probably begin to settle.
+You may also feel that you have more energy.

 What happens to my body in the second trimester?

-Your body goes through some major changes during the second trimester.
-Your uterus grows, and you may feel some discomfort or aches as uterine ligaments stretch.
+Your body goes through some big changes during the second trimester.
+Your uterus grows, and you may feel some aches as your ligaments stretch.
 The skin over your belly and breasts will stretch, which may cause mild itching.
-You may also notice stretch marks in these areas, which tend to fade over time.
+You may also notice stretch marks, which tend to fade over time.

-Although your baby still weighs less than 1kg, your blood volume increases significantly to meet the demands of your babys growth.
-This contributes to some additional weight gain.
+Although your baby still weighs less than 1kg, your blood volume increases a lot.
+This is needed to meet the demands of your baby’s growth.
+It forms part of your pregnancy weight gain.

 What happens to my emotions in the second trimester?

-Pregnancy can be a wonderful and exciting time, but its also normal to occasionally experience anxiety or low mood.
+Pregnancy can be a wonderful and exciting time, but it's also normal to experience some anxiety or low mood.

-Sometimes, one or both parents experience difficult emotions during pregnancy, such as being worried about the birth or about coping as a parent.
+Sometimes, one or both parents experience difficult emotions during pregnancy.
+You might be worried about the birth or about coping as a parent.

 Your baby will be able to move freely within the amniotic sac in your uterus.
-By about week 19 (or sooner if this isnt your first pregnancy), you may feel this movement.
-It is often described as a faint tickling or fluttering.
+By about week 19 — or sooner if this isn’t your first pregnancy — you may feel this movement.
+It might feel like a faint tickling or fluttering.

-With time, your partner may also be able to feel your baby kicking and moving about by placing their hand on your tummy.
-This is a great way for your partner to share the experience of pregnancy with you and to get to know your baby.
+With time, your partner may also be able to feel your baby kicking and moving.
+Show them where to place their hand on your tummy.
+This is a great way for your partner to share the experience of pregnancy with you.

-By week 20, your baby can hear sounds, including the sound of your heartbeat, and they are learning to recognise your voice, although the ears are not yet fully formed.
+By week 20, your baby can hear sounds, including the sound of your heartbeat,.
+They are also learning to recognise your voice.

 What can I expect during antenatal visits in the second trimester?